 What should a SaaS vendor be prepared for?

 Brace for discussions that will question the very premise of your business model.
+While NIST comes up with the standards for SaaS security and performance, each RFP will be onerous to say the least.
 The numbers will be large.
 Government does not understand the monthly subscription business.
-They throw money once and buy things they want and as is their wont (or so the contractors have inculcated in them) would look to customize the application.
+They throw money once and buy things they want and as is their wont and would look to customize the application.
+It will take some time before they digest the fact that they are buying usage and not custom application capabilities as in the past.

 Be prepared to hear the following